BLCM/bl3mods/Aaron0000/Balands/README.md

 Heat Exchanger - No change.

 Sapper - Maximum lifesteal reduced to 6%, time needed to reach max lifesteal reduced by 50%.
-(Possibly consider replacing Means of Destruction with Click, Click.)

 Green Monster - Replaced Click, Click... with Forge and made the description more accurate.